ryouchinsa/ryouchinsa.github.io/export/README.md

 ```

 # Import Labelme JSON files
-The Labelme JSON files are imported to annotation files in the current folder.
+- The Labelme JSON files are imported to annotation files in the current folder.

-Before importing, be sure that you opened images folder and annotations folder.
+- Before importing, be sure that you opened images folder and annotations folder.

 # Export YOLO txt files
-Annotation files are exported in the YOLO text format.
+Annotation files are exported as YOLO text files.
+A YOLO text file is saved per an image.

 ```
 ├── datasets